yanbentes/fibonacci-curve/README.md

 # Fibonacci Spiral

 The Fibonacci Sequence is the series of numbers where the next number is found by adding up the two previous numbers.
-When we draw squares with the fibonacci numbers representing their width, we get a nice spiral(it's not really a spiral now, but I will fix that eventually when I learn how to draw spirals 😅)
+When we draw squares with the fibonacci numbers representing their width, we get a nice spiral(it's not really a spiral now, but I will fix that eventually when I learn how to draw spirals 😅).
+Made with Lua and Love2D version 11.4

 <img src="spiral.png" alt="fibonacci spiral" width="400"/>